mtollefsen/mtollefsen.github.io/_posts/2022-02-22-the-assault-on-assult.md

 ```
 >BRIEF
 ```
-  I wrote an article showing why Assault is a heavily disliked game mode, what the Overwatch development team is doing about it, and what I think should be done using data from the Overwatch League to support my points.
+  I wrote an article showing why Overwatch's Assault is a heavily disliked game mode, what the Overwatch development team is doing about it, and what I think should be done, using data from the Overwatch League to support my points.

 ```
 >VERBOSE